torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 	If the cgroup has been configured to be SCHED_IDLE (cpu.idle = 1),
 	then the weight will show as a 0.

+	This file affects only processes under the fair-class scheduler and a BPF scheduler with the ``cgroup_set_weight`` callback depending on what the callback actually does.

   cpu.weight.nice
 	A read-write single value file which exists on non-root cgroups.
 The default is "0".